G-Core/FastEdge-examples/README.md

 ### Compile example

-Change to example directory and run `cargo build --release`, resulting `wasm` file will be placed into `rust/target/wasm32-wasi/release` directory
+Change to example directory and run `cargo build --release`, resulting `wasm` file will be placed into `rust/target/wasm32-wasi/release` directory.